Needlesslord/PHYSICS2-Pinball/README.md

 ## Team members

-	_Photo under construction_

 **Lead Programmer:** Tomás Carreras Ugarte

 	GitHub: tomascarreras1000

-	Tomás has been in charge of ...
+	Tomás has been in charge of flippers, kicker, chains, background, Base Code

 **Programmer and Management:** Núria Lamonja

 	GitHub:	 needlesslord

-	Núria has been in charge of ...
+	Núria has been in charge of flippers, kicker, chains, UI and Fonts, p2Animation, Base Code, README.md

 **Programmer:** Dani Ruiz

 	GitHub:	 xsiro

-	Dani has been in charge of ...
+	Dani has been in charge of UI and Fonts, animations